 - 4) Decoupling the eligibility for the RDSP from the Disability Tax Credit.
 This could include recognizing people with intellectual and developmental disabilities who are eligible for provincial and territorial disability support programs as being automatically eligible to participate in the RDSP. - 5) Eliminating the barriers to applying for the Disability Tax Credit. - The cost for the application is the fee charged by medical practitioners to complete the paperwork.
 The federal government should also provide grants to non-profits in the poverty and disability space in every province and territory to subsidize the cost of applying or cover the cost directly. - Bring into force the Disability Tax Credit Promoters Restrictions Regulations, stemming from the 2014 Disability Tax Credit Promoters Restrictions Act.
-This sets a maximum fee that businesses and professionals can charge to assist someone in completing and submitting the Disability Tax Credit application ensuring that refunds from the Disability Tax Credit application ensuring that refunds from the Disability Tax Credit application ensuring that refunds from the Disability Tax Credit approval are returned to the people who need them most. - 6) Increasing the Disability Supplement for the Canada Worker's Benefit to reduce disincentives for employment and compensate for the high reduction rates in most provincial and territorial income support programs for people who work.
+This sets a maximum fee that businesses and professionals can charge to assist someone in completing and submitting the Disability Tax Credit application ensuring that refunds from the Disability Tax Credit approval are returned to the people who need them most. - 6) Increasing the Disability Supplement for the Canada Worker's Benefit to reduce disincentives for employment and compensate for the high reduction rates in most provincial and territorial income support programs for people who work.

 - 7) Recognizing that internet access is a necessity and provide adequate low-cost broadband access and affordable cell phone data plans to low-income people (not just families with young children) through major internet providers across the entire country. - 8) Automatically approving specific populations for the Disability Tax Credit to reduce the effort that people who have a disability make to qualify for all federal disability benefits.
-This could include, but is not limited to, people who qualify for CPP-Disability, injured workers, or those who qualify for provincial or territorial disability support programs. - 9) Making the Disability Tax Credit (or any future form that it takes) refundable for low- and middleincome earners to encourage more people to apply and gain access to the other benefits that come with qualifying.
+This could include, but is not limited to, people who qualify for CPP-Disability, injured workers, or those who qualify for provincial or territorial disability support programs.